-That marriage is a good gift is the consistent witness of Scripture: consider the Song of Songs, Jesus’ teaching on marriage (Matt 19:4-6), Paul’s teaching of marriage (e.g. Eph 5:22-33), etc. This is because marriage is picture of the ultimate marriage, the relationship between Christ and His church (Eph 5:32).
-In other words, every Christian marriage should mirror and picture something of the relationship that the church has with Christ (some aspects of this are described in Eph 5:22-30).
+That marriage is a good gift, is the consistent witness of Scripture: consider the Song of Songs, Jesus’ teaching on marriage (Matthew 19:4-6), Paul’s teaching of marriage (e.g. Ephesians 5:22-33), etc. This is because marriage is a picture of the ultimate marriage, the relationship between Christ and His church (Ephesians 5:32).
+In other words, every Christian marriage should mirror and picture something of the relationship that the church has with Christ (some aspects of this are described in Ephesians 5:22-30).

 Not a command for everyone

 However, nowhere in Scripture is marriage commanded for God’s people.
-Indeed, in Matt 19:11-12, Jesus says that certain people won’t get married, including those who choose not to for the sake of the kingdom (19:12).
-Paul also takes a similar view in 1 Cor 7.
-For example, in v.
-8, Paul says, “To the unmarried and widows I say: It is good for them to stay unmarried as I am.”
+Indeed, in Matthew 19:11-12, Jesus says that certain people won’t get married, including those who choose not to for the sake of the kingdom.
+Paul also takes a similar view in 1 Corinthians 7:8: “To the unmarried and widows I say: It is good for them to stay unmarried as I am.”

-However, every Christian/the church, is currently betrothed/engaged to Christ (2 Cor 11:2); and the church will one day be married to Christ (Rev 19:6-9), in the marriage that is of ultimate significance.
+However, every Christian/the church, is currently betrothed/engaged to Christ (2 Corinthians 11:2); and the church will one day be married to Christ (Revelation 19:6-9), in the marriage that is of ultimate significance.